nbstsh/react-hooks-testing-library-playground/README.md

 # react-hooks-testing-library playground

-This is a playground project to try @testing-library/react-hooks + enzyme
+This is a playground project to play around with @testing-library/react-hooks + enzyme